 What About the Cost?

-Going back to a film-using camera can seem daunting if you don’t know where, or how many films developing services are going to be.
+Going back to a good old 35mm film camera can seem daunting if you don’t know where, or how many films developing services are available at this digital age.
 It can be helpful to know that there are still plenty of methods out there for ensuring your film gets developed.
+For this reason, we encourage you to use a film camera and we think it is still a perfectly viable option for those who prefer it.
+We hope that you enjoy taking photos and share the developed photos with us and your stories!